RobinNagpal/dodao-ui/academy-ui/README.md

 DODAO_SUPERADMINS=
 ```

-- Replace the value of the DODAO_SUPERADMINS key with your MetaMask wallet's public address.
+- Replace the value of the DODAO_SUPERADMINS with your MetaMask wallet's public address.

-2. Adjust the DATABASE_URL accordingly, or keep it as is and follow the steps below.
+1. Adjust the DATABASE_URL accordingly, or keep it as is and follow the steps below.

    **Note:** Ensure that your local PostgreSQL server is not running, as PostgreSQL is set up to run inside Docker.
 This avoids conflicts with the Docker container.

+2. Go to the academy-ui folder

+   `cd academy-ui`

 3. Generate graphql files